 Pretty damn cool.

-can you buy doxycycline in south america So why do I write?
+best place to buy provigil online So why do I write?

 I write because I love words.
 I enjoy putting them together, making them fit and say what I want them to.
 I also write because I lack confidence.
 Writing gives me breathing space and time to refine: to think out what I want to say and how I want to say it.